alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-You notice that I'm returning just a plain string and that's ok, bear with me as we are doing small steps here.
+You can notice that I'm returning just a plain string and that's ok, bear with me as we are doing small steps here.
 Now I will create our first implementation `CompanyFantasyName`.

 ### Company Fantasy name
 {% highlight csharp %}